 So, how do we do it?

-1. Start with a free standing lace embroidery design.
-In my case I used a design that I have in my collection for some years, I am not really sure what its source is.
+1. Start with a free-standing lace embroidery design.
+In my case I used a design that I have had in my collection for some years, I am not really sure what its source is.
 It’s a small design, chosen to fit on the shoe area without enlarging or reducing.
-Free standing lace embroidery is not always resized successfully.
+Free-standing lace embroidery is not always resized successfully.

 3. After soaking the designs I am left with two pieces that can now be glued.

 4. Glue the design.
 I made a short movie about this.
 I use for this a glue that can be applied cold and hardens transparent without a need to stitch.
 After drying it’s resistant to water up to a point so it will resist occasional moisture.